 Vitamin C, an essential nutrient, is found abundantly in many fruits and vegetables.
 It is important to get enough vitamin C to maintain a healthy immune system, offering many health benefits.
 People take vitamin C supplements because they claim that supplements have more amount of vitamins than foods.
 But are there any side effects of eating too much vitamin C?

-The body doesn’t produce its own vitamin C, so consuming vitamin C rich food daily is necessary.
+The body doesn’t produce its vitamin C, so consuming vitamin C rich food daily is necessary.
 However, supplements with a high amount of vitamin C can affect the body adversely.
 Extra vitamin C isn’t absorbed and irritates the gastrointestinal tract, which causes side effects and symptoms like diarrhea, bloating, nausea, abdominal discomfort, and stomach cramping.

 How Much Vitamin C Is ‘Too Much’?

 People with a normal diet can’t get too much vitamin C as it is water-soluble, and extra gets excreted through urine.
-The risk of overdose is higher for the people who take vitamin C supplements.
+The risk of overdose is higher for people who take vitamin C supplements.

-For the people 19 years and above, they should not exceed 2000 milligrams of vitamin C intake.
+For people 19 years and above, they should not exceed 2000 milligrams of vitamin C intake.
 This limit is common for females, males, pregnant, or even breastfeeding females.
 1800 milligrams for teenagers and 1200 milligrams for 13 years of age children and below vitamin C is harmful.

 Side Effects Of Eating Too Much Vitamin C